-Ms. Graham stated that the next item on the agenda was Resolution 11-15: Appoints the State of Alabama as the designated recipient and distributor of FTA Section Grant Funds.
-Ms. Graham asked Ms. Kling for an explanation of the item.
-Ms. Kling stated that legislation requires the Governor to designate a recipient for the Federal Transit Administration's Section 5310 Formula Grant Funds for the Enhanced Mobility of Seniors and Individuals with Disabilities.
+Mr. Devlin stated that the next item on the agenda was Resolution 11-15: Appoints State of Alabama as the designated recipient and distributor of FTA Section Grant Funds.
+Mr. Devlin asked Ms. Kling for an explanation of the item.
+Ms. Kling stated that the legislation requires the Governor to designate a recipient for the Federal Transit Administration's Section 5310 Formula Grant Funds for the Enhanced Mobility of Seniors and Individuals with Disabilities.
 This grant is the funding source for human service agencies and other eligible non-profits, that provide transportation services, as part of their mission to elderly and/or disabled clients.

-Ms. Kling reminded the audience a few meetings ago this committee approved TARCOG as the designated recipient and the pass through agency for Section 5310 Formula Grant Funds.
-At the time of this committee's approval, the TARCOG staff had agreed to this responsibility; however, recently the TARGOC Board declined the management and oversight of this program.
+Ms. Kling stated at an earlier meeting this committee recommended TARCOG as the designated recipient and the pass through agency for Section 5310 Formula Grant Funds.
+At the time of this committee's approval, the TARCOG staff had agreed to this responsibility.
+However, recently the TARGOC Board declined the management and oversight of this program.
 The City of Huntsville Transit Division and the MPO staff participated in negotiations with FTA and the State of Alabama concerning the need for another agency to fill the role.
 As a result, ALDOT has agreed to be the designated recipient of these funds, and serve as the pass through agency to distribute these monies.

-Ms. Kling said that previously, those types of funds passed through ALDOT, and they have a procedure in place to manage such a program.
+Previously, those types of funds passed through ALDOT, and they have a procedure in place to manage such a program.
 ALDOT is required to submit a letter from Governor formalizing approval, a signed resolution of approval by MPO, and legal assurances.
-Adoption of this resolution allows the State of Alabama to administer these funds appropriately.
+Adoption of this resolution allows the State of administer these funds appropriately.

-Mr. Brown made a motion to recommend approval of Resolution 11-15; which was duly seconded by Mr. Majors and carried unanimously.
+Mr. Weaver made a motion to recommend approval of Resolution 11-15; which was duly seconded by Mr. Smith and carried unanimously.